Loader

 Can Vomiting blood Cause Death?

-Vomiting blood can indeed be fatal.
+Yes, vomiting blood can indeed be fatal sometimes.
 If the bleeding is severe, it can lead to death by exsanguination (bleeding to death).
 Even if the bleeding is not that severe, vomiting blood can still be dangerous.
 It can lead to choking, aspiration (inhaling) of vomit into the lungs, and dehydration.

 Diagnosis of Vomiting Blood